My Shoah Art my Heart

 A multi media exhibition.in order to tell the truth about the Holocaust consisting of : Paintings, collage, photography, short movie, installation with objects.
 Created gradually during a 40 year period by Swedish artist Thomas D.Bergh.

-SHOAH - Holocaust Art Donation 2022
+SHOAH - Holocaust Art Collection up for Donation 2023

 My Name is Thomas Dellert- Bergh.
 I'm an artist dealing with history in my art.

 My Shoah art collection is up for donation.

 Im looking for an organisation or a Holocaust Museum to except my “donation” of my Shoah art collection of works including paintings collage, photography, and my short documentarry movie

 “White Silent Hell “ about the architecture of evil filmed on a frozen day in Auschwitz Birkenau.

 My intention is to give this work I have dedicated over 40 years to create ,to an institution or Museum that will show my work to the public in order to spread the important message of what happened in order to try to prevent it from happening again.